Ongoing Volunteer Opportunities

 Equest relies on over 400 volunteers each week to create a safe and effective environment for their clients and horses.
 Equest thoroughly trains volunteers and no previous experience with horses or working with individuals with special needs is necessary.
 Volunteer support is used in hippotherapy sessions, riding classes, general horse care, facility and stable improvements, administrative office work, special events and horse shows.

 Volunteer training sessions are available periodically each year.
+To volunteer or to contribute donations reach out to:

 Operation Kindness - Ongoing Individual Volunteer Opportunity